-On Tuesday, August 23 at 9:30 a.m., the OPUC held a public meeting to discuss a large number of issues, including updates to the Portland General Electric Schedule 54, Large Nonresidential Renewable Energy Certificates rider, to add geothermal as a resource and allow resource mixing (see staff report here); the joint-utility methodology for calculating the incremental cost of subscribed energy in the Community Solar Program (see staff report here); PacifiCorp's proposal to establish a new Schedule 7, Low-Income Discount and the corresponding Low-Income Discount Cost Recovery Mechanism (see staff report here); Idaho Power's Wildfire Protection Plan (see staff report here); and guidance on implementing the new Division 87 Oregon Administrative Rules and amending Clean Fuels Program Order No. 18-376 to comply with the new rules (see staff report here).
+On Tuesday, August 23 at 9:30 a.m., the OPUC held a public meeting to discuss a large number of issues, including updates to the Portland General Electric Schedule 54, Large Nonresidential Renewable Energy Certificates rider, to add geothermal as a resource and allow resource mixing (staff report can be found here); the joint-utility methodology for calculating the incremental cost of subscribed energy in the Community Solar Program (staff report is found here); PacifiCorp's proposal to establish a new Schedule 7, Low-Income Discount and the corresponding Low-Income Discount Cost Recovery Mechanism (staff report can be found here); Idaho Power's Wildfire Protection Plan (staff report can be found here); and guidance on implementing the new Division 87 Oregon Administrative Rules and amend the Clean Fuels Program Order No. 18-376 to comply with the new rules (staff report can be found here).
+The OPUC subsequently issued orders adopting the staff recommendations for each of these issues.